Body hair: Arms

 Arm hair grows on a human's forearms, sometimes even on the elbow area, and rarely on a human's bicep, triceps, and/or shoulders.
 Terminal arm hair is concentrated on the wrist end of the forearm, extending over the hand.
 Terminal hair growth in adolescent males is often much more intense than that in females, particularly for individuals with dark hair.
 In some cultures, it is common for women to remove arm hair, though this practice is less frequent than that of leg hair removal.

 Terminal hair growth on arms is a secondary sexual characteristic in boys and appears in the last stages of puberty.
 Vellus arm hair is usually concentrated on the elbow end of the forearm and often ends on the lower part of the upper arm.
 This type of intense arm vellus hair growth sometimes occurs in girls and children of both sexes until puberty.
 Even though this causes the arms to appear hairy, it is not caused solely by testosterone.
 The hair is softer and different from terminal arm hair, in texture.

+The longest arm hair ever recorded was done so in California by David Reed in 2017.
+In 2024, Macie Davis-Southerland measured one hair at 18.40 cm long.